 Summer may be when most people visit, but those who come in winter are in for a magical treat.
-Shuttle buses run frequently from the Visitors Centre to Dove Lake, leaving you to relax and enjoy the view.
+Shuttle buses run frequently from the visitor centre to Dove Lake, leaving you to relax and enjoy the view.
 The wombats aren’t put off by the cold – in fact spotting them in the white snow can be easier than in summer grasses.

 Rug up, and step outside – there’s no better way to experience a winter wonderland than to feel the crunch of fresh snow under your feet and throw a snowball at an unsuspecting loved one.
-The Dove Lake Circuit track follows the lake’s edge for 5.7km (a 2-3 hour walk) and provides some of the most awe-inspiring views of Cradle Mountain and the surrounding peaks.
+The Dove Lake Circuit track follows the lake’s edge for 5.7 km (2-3 hr) and provides some of the most awe-inspiring views of Cradle Mountain and the surrounding peaks.
 While most of the walk is sheltered, parts are open and exposed to the elements so be prepared for all weather conditions and take plenty of water and food.
 The Crater Lake and King Billy walks are also worth a wander.

 Taking a stroll on the Enchanted Walk, behind Cradle Mountain Lodge, is a beautiful introduction to the park’s secrets.
 Twisted, and gnarled, ancient myrtles provide homes for countless creatures.
 From the bridge at the half-way point, you’ll find yourself mesmerized by the dark waters swirling through the frosted banks held in place by roots older than we can imagine.